What is the lab like?

 Other things.
 This list is in development.

-If you read the above and you're still interested in joining the lab as a graduate student or postdoc, check out the UW's tips on grad school first, then you should contact Lizzie with info on why you're interested in the lab and why you might be a good fit.
+If you read the above and you're still interested in joining the lab as a graduate student or postdoc, check out the UW's tips on grad school first, review funding information through UBC (through Forestry -- Financial Support, or UBC's full list; either way note that most PhD award deadlines are in the fall or even late summer), then you should contact Lizzie with info on why you're interested in the lab and why you might be a good fit.
 If there's maybe space in the lab, you should consider reaching out to current lab members to get a sense of things -- most emails are on our people page.

 If you're an undergraduate, we generally advertise Work-Learn positions for the summer (ads up in February I think, USRA applications due sooner) and academic terms (ads generally up in early August), or feel free to reach out to Lizzie at other times.
 Undergrads don't need to be so computational (but we're always looking for undergrads interested in computational skills), we're mainly looking for undergrads interested in plant ID, lab and field work.